 Introduction/Objective:

 Currently landslide event databases are limited in scope and size due to non-reporting biases.
-The DRIP-SLIP software addresses the issue of inaccurate and limited landslide event database creation by providing a non-biased way to identify rainfall induced landslides through the use of NASA EOS information.
+The DRIP-SLIP software addresses the issue of inaccurate and limited landslide event database creation by providing a non-biased way to identify rainfall induced landslides through the use of NASA Earth observation information.

 Applications and Scope: